18/9/2007 : The Council adopts the Floods Directive :

 CIRCABC stands for "Communication and Information Resource Centre for Administrations, Businesses and Citizens" and it is a web-based service provided by the European Commission.
 It is used to create collaborative workspaces where communities of users can work together and share information and resources.
 CIRCABC is financed by the ISA.
 The Directorate General for Informatics at the European Commission (DG DIGIT) is responsible for coordinating the development and the user community.
 It hosts the application and provides helpdesk and support.

-The CIRCABC platform is used to share documents under the WFD Common Implementation Strategy (CIS) and can be accessed here:
+The CIRCABC platform is used to share documents (including meeting documents) under the WFD Common Implementation Strategy (CIS) and can be accessed here:

 Please also note that: